cowboyd/jenkins-prototype-ruby-plugin/README.md

 1. running the plugin in a test server
 1. bundling the plugin so that it can be distributed as an .hpi file
-1. generators for models.
-1. generators for actions